caleje/Qisi/IdeaPad.md

 * use reddit as target (and then upvotes helps give feedback)
 * use punoff.com as target
 * https://api.datamuse.com/words?rel_trg=canoe
+* Observation that 1 and 2 syllable words are easier to build from
+* WAGGING is two phonemes from WAGON, but still quite close
+* FIX: index on Seq[Phoneme], not Seq[Option[Phoneme]]

 # Things I've learned
 * Regex